 Aggression In Cats

 Is your cat biting and/or attacking you or other people?
 Aggression in cats is not uncommon, but it’s unusual for it to be serious enough for people to seek professional help.
-Feline aggression is absolutely treatable; but to do it right may take considerable time and effort.
+Follow along as we lay out the different types of aggressions your cat could be experiencing and the ways to calm them.
+This is absolutely treatable; but to do it right may take considerable time and effort.

 With cat-to-human aggression, the roots almost always lie with the person.
 Cats who, as kittens, were played with or handled roughly by one or more people, and people who don’t understand cat behavior and unwittingly encourage aggressive behavior, are most often to blame.
 Jackson has featured many such people on My Cat From Hell.
 However, pain and other medical conditions can also trigger aggression, so don’t neglect that all-important check-up!

 Indoor enrichment to help stave off boredom and expand territory is a good first step (See Jackson’s post on catification).

 Cats are both predators and prey; in multi-cat homes they have a social hierarchy; and they are very territorial.
 Understanding these instincts will help you see the world through your cat’s eyes, and understand why certain situations elicit certain aggressive reactions.
 While serious aggression can and should be treated by a professional.

 If your cat starts to show signs of aggressive behavior it’s important to stay calm and collected.
 Avoid any large reactions—such as screaming, yelling, or pushing your cat away—as this will certainly escalate things.